Hiyoshi Station (Kanagawa)

-Hiyoshi Station (日吉駅, Hiyoshi-eki) is an interchange passenger railway station located in Kōhoku-ku, Yokohama, Kanagawa Prefecture, Japan, jointly managed by the private railway operator Tokyu Corporation and the Yokohama Municipal Subway.
+Hiyoshi Station (日吉駅, Hiyoshi-eki) is an interchange passenger railway station located in Kōhoku-ku, Yokohama, Kanagawa Prefecture, Japan, jointly managed by the private railway operator Tokyu Corporation and the Yokohama City Transportation Bureau.

 Lines

-Hiyoshi Station is served by the Tōkyū Tōyoko Line and Tōkyū Meguro Line.
+Hiyoshi Station is served by the Tōyoko Line, Meguro Line and Tōkyū Shin-yokohama Line of Tōkyū Railways as well as the Green Line operated by the Yokohama Municipal Government.
 It is 13.6 km from the terminus of the Tōyoko Line at Shibuya Station, and 11.9 km from the terminus of the Meguro Line at Meguro Station.

-It is also served by the underground Green Line.
+Some downbound (away from the Tokyo Metropolis) trains of the Tōyoko Line (express trains only) and Meguro Line through running to Tōkyū Shin-yokohama Line and may continue onward to the Sotetsu system.

 Station layout

 The Tokyu station is an elevated structure with two island platforms serving four tracks above ground.
 The station building is also connected to the Tokyu Store, a large upscale supermarket, and the reformed Tokyu Department Store on the second floor, which features many individually branded shops as well as a major consumer electronic shop (Yamada Denki) as a tenant occupying most of the third floor.
 The Yokohama Subway consists of a single island platform underground.

 The Municipal Subway station has one island platforms serving two tracks for incoming trains to dock in alternating pattern.

 The main fare gate concourse of Tokyu Railways is just above the Tokyu platforms which is before the Tokyu Store and bus terminal.
 The Tokyu Railways and Municipal Subway also share an integral underground fare gate concourse which is sandwiched between the platform levels of the two systems.
 The integral concourse allows quick interchange between the two systems.